piinalpin/flask-crud/README.md

   |--- venv/
   |--- run.py
 ```
+19. Import database from `models.py` add this line `from .models import db, Mahasiswa` to the `controller.py`, it's mean import from `models.py` for `db` variable and class `Mahasiswa`
-19. Modify `controller.py` to create function to storing data of `Mahasiswa` then save to the database that is already made and retrieving data with `Mahasiswa.query.all()` it will be retrieving all data from database then made with `try` and `except` to handling an error
+20. Modify `controller.py` to create function to storing data of `Mahasiswa` then save to the database that is already made and retrieving data with `Mahasiswa.query.all()` it will be retrieving all data from database then made with `try` and `except` to handling an error
 ```python
 @app.route('/', methods=['GET','POST'])
 def index():